ToCraft/potionabilities/README.md

 ### Changes if the woodwalkers-mod is installed

 If my [woodwalkers-mod](https://www.curseforge.com/minecraft/mc-mods/woodwalkers) is found, you're only able to unlock a potion-ability, if you're shaped as a normal player but still enabled an entity as second Shape, that also applies for using potion-abilities.
+Furthermore, If you're shape-ability is on cooldown, you can't use your potion-ability and vice versa.

 ## License